 All industries, including the semiconductor industry, are subject to legal claims, with and without merit, including securities class action litigation that may be particularly costly and which may divert the attention of our management and our resources in general.
 We are involved in a variety of legal matters, most of which we consider either routine matters that arise in the normal course of business or immaterial for our aggregate business operations.
 These routine matters typically fall into broad categories such as those involving suppliers and customers, employment and labor, and intellectual property.
 We believe it is unlikely that the final outcome of these legal claims will have a material adverse effect on our financial position, results of operations or cash flows.
 However, defense and settlement costs can be substantial, even with respect to claims that we believe have no merit.
-Due to the inherent uncertainty of the litigation proceeding could have a material effect on our business, financial condition, results of operations or cash flows.
+Due to the inherent uncertainty of the litigation process, the resolution of any particular legal claim or proceeding could have a material effect on our business, financial condition, results of operations or cash flows.